digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 {{% /col-guidance %}}

 {{% col-guidance name="contribution-purpose" %}}
-(Only use this column for Section 106 agreements).
 Enter the ID for the intended purpose of the developer contribution.
 This is found in the first column of the developer-contribution-purpose.csv file, which will be held by MHCLG for your reference.
 {{% /col-guidance %}}

 {{% col-guidance name="amount" %}}